Satyavan Savithri

 Satyavan Savithri is a 1977 Indian Malayalam-language period drama film directed by P. G. Viswambaran, starring Kamal Haasan and Sridevi.
 The film was also dubbed into Tamil with the same title and into Telugu as Sathyavanthudu.

-Synopsis
+Plot

-Satyavan Savithri is the story of the legendary Savitri, a woman whose devotion matched Draupadi's as said by Markandeya to Yudhishthira's query.
-The plot has been taken from the epic Mahabharata.
+Satyavan Savithri is based on story of the epic Mahabharata's character Savitri, a woman whose devotion matched Draupadi's as said by Markandeya to Yudhishthira's query.